 We stayed at the Hilton Garden Inn in Kitty Hawk.
 The beachfront hotel was a perfect hub for our Outer Banks adventure.
 The hotel features an indoor pool and workout room, and a restaurant.
 We were able to take advantage of the sands and OBX ocean breezes outside the hotel and launch our kite.
 We also enjoyed collecting shells and walking the beach – which we practically had to ourselves.
 On a side note, the hotel WiFi was very dependable which is a huge plus for this travel writer.

 Outer Banks Dining

-While not all restaurants remain open during the off-season there are still plenty keeping their doors open to tourists and locals.
+While not all restaurants remain open during the off-season, there are still plenty with their doors open to tourists and locals.
 It’s wise to call beforehand but on the Outer Banks, seafood is still bountiful and delicious in the winter months.

 Our hotel offered a wonderful breakfast buffet at a reasonable price but in the evening we ventured out.
-We were in search of a spot with good seafood, casual atmosphere and plenty of television screens to watch the NFL playoff games.
+We were in search of a spot with good seafood, a casual atmosphere, and plenty of television screens to watch the NFL playoff games.

 Wright Brothers National Memorial

-I’ve been to a number of National Parks but I have to say this one is now ranking high on my list of favorites.
+I’ve been to a number of National Parks but I have to say this one ranks high on my list of favorites.
 The visitor center is replete with details of the historic events surrounding the first flight the Wright Brothers made on December 17, 1903.
 However, it was the ranger’s presentation that held the entire group spellbound.